MDIL-SNU/SIMPLE-NN_v2/docs/index.rst

 NNP can be supported by Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS) for atomic simulation.

 .. note::
-    Please be understood that we are rewriting the documentation.
+    Please be understood that we are currently rewriting the documentation for better readibility.
 We will finish it as soon as possible.

 .. toctree::
     :maxdepth: 2